Emergency Dentist — Midland, TX

 Get Your Healthy, Pain-Free Smile Back Fast

-Of course, you may not actually know whether your particular situation needs immediate care or not.
-We consider the following circumstances true emergencies, and Dr. Boyles and Dr. Etheredge have the advanced skills needed to assist you with them:
+We understand that you may not actually know whether your particular situation needs immediate care or not.
+We consider the following circumstances to be true emergencies, and Dr. Boyles has the advanced skills needed to assist you with them.
+If you are experiencing any of the following, please get in touch with our office right away.

 While not all dental emergencies are entirely preventable, there are a few ways you can better protect your teeth and gums, including: